 - a.
 The Commission allocates the programmed support and construction capital funds for all projects listed in the SHOPP.
 This establishes the original allocation budget for each phase. - b.
 The Commission will consider allocation of funds for a programmed project or programmed phase when it receives an allocation request and recommendation from Caltrans.
 The Commission will only consider an allocation of construction capital and/or construction support funds to projects that are ready to advertise. - c.
 For ready-to-advertise projects, the Commission expects Caltrans to certify that a project's plans, specifications, and estimate are complete, constraints are cleared for environmental and right of way, and all necessary permits and agreements (including railroad construction and maintenance) are secured.
 These projects are considered Ready to List (RTL) by Caltrans. - d.
-Projects not ready for advertisement will not be placed on the Commission's agenda for allocation approval. - e.
-Unless otherwise approved by the Commission in accordance with the Timely Use of Funds provisions, all construction capital allocations are valid for six months from the date of allocation unless the Commission approves a contract award time extension. - f.
+Projects not ready for advertisement will not be placed on the Commission's agenda for construction support or construction capital allocation approval. - e.
+Unless otherwise approved by the Commission in accordance with the Timely Use of Funds provisions, all construction capital allocations are valid for six months from the date of allocation unless the Commission approves a contract award time extension.

+- f.
 Unless otherwise approved by the Commission in accordance with the Timely Use of Funds provisions, all allocations for support are valid for six months from the date of allocation unless the Commission approves a project expenditure time extension. - g.
-All allocations will be made in units of \$1,000, and all allocation requests shall therefore be in units of \$1,000. - h.
-The allocation request will include a determination of the availability of funding and a recommendation on the source of funding.
-The recommendation on the source of funding shall include the amounts by fund account (i.e., State Highway Account, Public Transportation Account, Road Maintenance and Rehabilitation Account, or Federal Trust Fund) as well as the fund type within the account.
+All programming and allocations will be made in units of \$1,000, and all allocation requests shall therefore be in units of \$1,000. - h.
+The costs allocated for Caltrans construction projects are to be based on the engineer's final estimate presented to the Commission for an allocation vote. - For support or construction allocation requests greater than 120 percent of the programmed amount, Caltrans shall submit a detailed request to the Commission for its approval. - j.
+The allocation request shall include a determination of the availability of funding and a recommendation on the source of funding.
+The recommendation on the source of funding shall include the amounts by fund account (i.e., State Highway Account, Road Maintenance and Rehabilitation Account, or Federal Trust Fund) as well as the fund type within the account.
 Caltrans' recommendation to the Commission for state-only funding of a project will be made in accordance with Caltrans' current policy for exceptions to federal funding.
 The final determination of fund type available for a project will be made in the Commission's allocation of funds to the project.
-The Commission will approve the allocation only if the funds are available and are necessary to implement the project as programmed in the SHOPP.
+The Commission will approve the allocation only if the funds are available and are necessary to implement the project as programmed in the SHOPP. - k.
+Each project's phase must be allocated on time consistent with the fiscal year programmed by the Commission.
+Scheduled fiscal year allocations must be completed no later than June 30th of each year. - I. Allocations for projects using design-build or design-sequencing procurement may be combined to include design, right of way, and construction support and construction. - m.
+If a project or project phase is ready for implementation earlier than the fiscal year that it is programmed, Caltrans may request an allocation in advance of the programmed year.
+The Commission may make an allocation in advance of the programmed year if it finds that the allocation will not delay availability of funding for other projects.